smittytone/HighlighterSwift/README.md

 ### Improvements and Changes

-Highlightr makes use of Highlight.js 9, but the most recent release of the JavaScript, as of June 2021, is version 11, and the use of version 9 is no longer supported or recommended.
-HighlighterSwift works with Highlight.js 10.7.3, which continues to receive updates.
-I hope to update the library to version 11.x in due course.
+Highlightr makes use of Highlight.js 9.13.4, but the most recent release of the JavaScript, as of June 2021, is version 11.0.1.
+The use of version 9 is no longer supported or recommended by the Hightlight.js team.
+Highlight.js 11 is very new, so I have chosen to use Highlight.js 10.7.3 for the moment.
+Highlight.js 10 continues to receive updates, but I hope to update the library to version 11 in due course.

 HighlighterSwift adds support for alpha values in CSS colours, eg. `#808080AA`, not present in Highlightr.

 HighlighterSwift was designed from the ground up as a Swift Package.
 Support for legacy package managers is not included.
+Highlightr supprts CocoaPods and Carthage.

 HighlighterSwift is more deeply commented and the code is presented in a more consistent style.

 A number of functions have been given extra parameters, primarily to add font selection when setting themes and initiating Theme objects.
+Redundant code has been removed.
+Some parameters have been renamed.

+Unit tests have been added, and more will come, I hope.

 ![Far theme example](Images/far.png)

 #### Why not update Highlightr?

 HighlighterSwift was created to meet the needs of a specific project, which was originally conceived with a modified version Hightlightr in mind.
-Some of the changes are breaking, and so I feel it’s not appropriate to inflict them on the Hightlightr source — or to wait for a pull request to be accepted (the last was in 2018).
-Not that I am opposed to pulling in the changes if the community would prefer that.
+Some of the changes listed above are breaking, and so I feel it’s not appropriate to just inflict them on the Hightlightr source, especially when there are many outstanding pull requests.But I’m not opposed to pulling in my changes if the community requests that.

-HighlighterSwift is released under the same [licence](#licence) as Highlightr, allowing devs to select either, both or a mix of the two.
+HighlighterSwift is released under the same [licence](#licence) as Highlightr, allowing developers to select either, both or a mix of the two.

 ## Platform Support